Informatievlaanderen/VSDS-Onboarding-Example/minimal-workbench/README.md

-# Setting Up a Minimal Workbench
+# Setting Up a Minimal LDIO Workbench
 This quick start guide will show you how to setup a minimal workbench to create version objects from state objects.

 Please see the [introduction](../README.md) for the example data set and pre-requisites, as well as an overview of all examples.